parisbutterfield/alexa-stocks/README.md

 Example application for the Amazon Echo to retrieve Stock Information from Yahoo

 Stocks is an example Skill for Amazon Echo.
 It allows you to ask for a company's stock information by company name or symbol.
 The project uses the Yahoo Query Language to get the results for the stock.
-The company must be on the NASDAQ or NYSE.
+If requesting the company by name it must be on the NASDAQ or NYSE.
+Any exchange can be returned by symbol.
 Below are the steps you will need to get the Skill up and running.

 When the application starts a SpeechletServlet instance created that extends a J2EE HTTPServlet.
 This is used to receive requests from the Echo.
 The Servlet creates a Speechlet which handles the core functionality.